 #12.
 Massage Your Perineum

-It may sound gross to some, but massaging your perineum ahead of your due date has so many benefits.
+It may sound gross to some, but one way to prepare to give birth is by massaging your perineum ahead of your due date.
 Regular massage increases the elasticity of the perineum by improving the blood flow and ability to stretch more easily – meaning less pain during labour.

 Research has shown that perineal trauma and tearing during delivery are less likely to happen with a perineal massage.